Published on September 13, 2016

 (1) They were no longer able to exercise.

 Being overweight and obese places increased pressure on your feet, ankles and lower limbs, which makes you more likely to experience arthritis, foot pain and skin problems on the feet.
-It is those factors that can also create a debilitating cycle where clients who had been enjoying exercise or playing tennis, for example, stopped doing those things in to avoid the discomfort they were experiencing, which resulted in even further weight gain (which compounded the pain) . . . which made it harder to lose weight.
+It is those factors that can also create a debilitating cycle where clients who had been enjoying exercise or playing tennis, for example, stopped doing those things in order to avoid the discomfort they were experiencing, which resulted in even further weight gain (which compounded the pain) . . . which made it harder to lose weight.

 (2) The size of their feet changed.